Fraunhofer-AISEC/cpg/cpg-core/specifications/dfg.md

 ```

 ## Branching Statements
 Specific statements lead to a branch in the control flow of a program.
-A value that influences the branching decision has an indirect data flow to the branch and we therefore draw a dfg edge from the value, to the branching node, which is the statement root node:
+A value that influences the branching decision can lead to an implicit data flow via the branching and we therefore draw a dfg edge from the condition, to the branching node.

 ### ForEachStatement